-Building a portfolio of accomplished images in individual areas of interest is an integral part of any design program.
+Building a portfolio of accomplished images showcasing the best work is an integral part of a design program.
 The portfolio is a constant work in progress that should regularly be upgraded and changed with new and better examples of the designer's work.
-This course provides the student with an opportunity to concentrate on building both the electronic and tangible (physical) portfolio that will be needed to showcase one's design work in order to further career and personal goals.
+This course provides the student with an opportunity to concentrate on building both the electronic and physical portfolio that will be needed to showcase one's design work in order to further career and personal goals.